 Tony completed his undergraduate and postgraduate training at the University of New South Wales.
 He has undertaken advanced training in Acceptance and Commitment Therapy (ACT), Interpersonal Psychotherapy (IPT), Cognitive-Behaviour Therapy (CBT), and Motivational Interviewing.
 Tony has also completed intensive training in Dialectical Behavioural Therapy (DBT) with BehaviourTech.

 Tony is registered to practice as a Psychologist in New South Wales and is registered as a provider of clinical psychology services with Medicare.
-He is a member of the Australian Psychological Society College of Clinical Psychologists, The Australian Clinical Psychology Association, The Australian Association for Cognitive and Behavioural Therapy, The Association for Contextual Behavioural Science, and The International Association for the Study of Pain.
+He is a member of the Australian Psychological Society College of Clinical Psychologists and sits on the National Committee, as well as a member of The Australian Association for Cognitive and Behavioural Therapy, The Australian Clinical Psychology Association, The Association for Contextual Behavioural Science, and The International Association for the Study of Pain.

 Tony underwent his training at the Anxiety Disorders Unit at Westmead Hospital, the Department of Neuropsychology at Royal Prince Alfred Hospital, and Redbank House at Westmead Hospital.
 He then worked in the Mood Disorders Unit at Northside Clinic and was ultimately responsible for the Mood and Anxiety Disorders Programme at Berkeley Vale Private Hospital.
 Tony has also worked at the Gambling Treatment Service at St Vincents Hospital where he provided treatment for problem gamblers and families.